jasimasharaf/job-portal/README.md

 ## API Documentation

-The project includes Postman collections for API testing:
+The project includes Postman collections for API testing in the backend directory.
-- `Job_Portal_Auth_APIs.postman_collection.json`

 ## Contributing